-- A TSC Request Form. - Copy of the completed application/petition, including G-325A (except for Asylum related Applications). - Photos ( .), including any pictures provided in support of the application.
+- A TSC Request Form.

+- Copy of the completed application/petition, including G-325A (except for Asylum related Applications).

+- Photos (

 Contact TSC via email:

 Fraud Detection and National Security Directorate You have the Public's trust and respect.
 Use them wisely.